-- Presided for 33 years over the foreign intelligence division of East Germany’s Ministry for State Security, an organ of extreme repression
+* Presided for 33 years over the foreign intelligence division of East Germany’s Ministry for State Security

 * Dispatched some 4,000 spies to the West

-Markus Wolf was born in southwestern Germany in January 1923.
+Markus Wolf was born in Hechingen, Germany on January 19, 1923.
 He and his family were forced to flee the country in 1934, under the rising shadow of the Nazis.
 Wolf’s father, a Jewish physician and a committed Communist, found refuge for the family in the Soviet Union.
 There, the younger Wolf progressed through the ranks of KGB-front schools, receiving espionage training, becoming a fluent Russian speaker, and beginning a lifelong love affair with the Soviet state.
 “It was ingrained in my character that if the party asked something of us, we responded obediently,” he would later write in his memoir.
 “They said ‘Jump’ and we said ‘How high?’ ”